 Refreshing your Tower license also changes the notification hostname.
+New installations of Ansible Tower should not have to set the hostname for notifications.

-23.7.1 Reset the TOWER\URL\BASE
+23.7.1 Reset the TOWER_URL_BASE

-The primary way that Tower determines how the base URL (TOWER\URL\BASE) is defined is by looking at an incoming request and setting the server address based on that incoming request.
+The primary way that Tower determines how the base URL (TOWER_URL_BASE) is defined is by looking at an incoming request and setting the server address based on that incoming request.